Functional Regression with Intensively Measured Longitudinal Outcomes: A New Lens through Data Partitioning: Distributed and Combined Estimation

 \subsection{Distributed Estimation}

 Efficient estimation of $\btheta_j=( \bgamma_{j1}^\top, \dots, \bgamma_{jq}^\top,\boldeta^\top )^\top$ depends on appropriately modeling and estimating the second-order moments of $\bY_{ij}$.
 Quadratic inference functions \citep{qulindsayli2000} are a powerful tool for bypassing the modeling and computational difficulties associated with estimating these nuisance parameters.
 QIF estimators are asymptotically efficient under mild regularity conditions when the working correlation structure is correctly specified.
 Even under a misspecified working correlation structure, QIF estimators are still efficient within a general class of estimators \citep{qulindsayli2000, song2009} and more efficient than generalized estimating equations estimators \citep{liang1986}.
-Denote $\mR_{1,ij}, \dots, \mR_{W,ij} \in \mathbb{R}^{m_{ij}\times m_{ij}} $ a set of known basis matrices of zeros and ones.
+Denote $\mR_{1,ij}, \dots, \mR_{W,ij} \in \mathbb{R}^{M_{ij}\times M_{ij}} $ a set of known basis matrices of zeros and ones.
 Then define the block $j$-specific extended score function,

 where $\mA_{ij}$ is a diagonal marginal variance matrix and $\mA_{ij}^{1/2} ( \sum_w a_{wj} \mR_{w,ij})^{-1} \mA_{ij}^{1/2}$ is the working covariance matrix of $\bY_{ij}$ conditional on $\mX_{ij}, \mZ_{ij}$.
-Many correlation structures such as independent, auto-regressive lag 1 or exchangeable are easily modeled with $W \leq 2$ and $\mR_{1,ij}$ the identity matrix.
+Many correlation structures such as independent, auto-regressive lag 1 or exchangeable are easily modeled with $W_j \leq 2$ and $\mR_{1,ij}$ the identity matrix.
 We refer the reader to \cite{qulindsayli2000} for details regarding more flexible correlation structure models.
 In practice, the choice of correlation structure is driven by {\em a priori} knowledge of the data type \citep{fitzmaurice2004}.
 For example, longitudinal outcomes are frequently modeled using auto-regressive lag 1 correlation structure.
+As weighted sums over the observations $Y_{ij}$, the extended score functions automatically account for block-specific dimensions $M_{ij}$, thereby allowing block sizes $M_{ij}$ to differ without further adjustment.

 The QIF estimator is defined as

 where $\mC_{j,N}(\btheta_j) = N^{-1} \sum_{i=1}^N \bg_{ij} (\btheta_j; \bY_{ij}, \mX_{ij}, \mZ_{ij}) \bg_{ij}(\btheta_j; \bY_{ij}, \mX_{ij}, \mZ_{ij})^\top$ estimates the covariance of the extended score functions.
 Remarkably, estimation of $\btheta_j$ using $\widehat{\btheta}_j$ in \eqref{eq:QIF} does not involve the nuisance parameters $a_{wj}$.
 This construction therefore bypasses estimation of the second-order moments, yielding computational efficiency gains.
 The minimization problem in equation \eqref{eq:QIF} is carried out via Newton-Raphson in a computationally efficient manner given the reduced data size in each block.